govuk-one-login/mobile-wallet-tech-docs/README.md

 For more information about these read the comments in `config/tech-docs.yml` or look at the tech docs format README.

->  Or for more fun, why not take half an hour and play around.
+>  Or instead of reading, why not take an hour and ask yourself "What if...?".
 See what happens when you create pages and change the settings.
+It's much more fun.

-If you make changes to the config you will need to stop and re-start your docker preview to see these take effect
+If you make changes to the config you will need to stop and re-start your docker preview to see these take effect.

 #### Page settings